 Sometimes it makes sense to pay a dividend, and sometimes it does not.

 For example, back in 2016, after the sudden fall in oil price, the dividend of Exxon Mobile was questioned.
 Countless articles on, for example, Seeking Alpha centered around if Exxon could maintain its dividend aristocrat status.

-The dramatic fall in oil price forced Exxon to practically borrow money to pay the dividend because the dividend payout ratio was above 100%, which of course, is pretty absurd.
+The dramatic fall in oil price forced Exxon to borrow money to pay the dividend because the dividend payout ratio was above 100%, which is pretty absurd.
 S&P downgraded Exxon from AAA to AA- in April 2016, partly because of the dividend:

 “We believe Exxon Mobil’s credit measures will be weak for our expectations for a ‘AAA’ rating due, in part, to low commodity prices, high reinvestment requirements, and large dividend payments.”